travis-ci/docs-travis-ci-com/user/imports.md

 {: data-file=".travis.yml"}

 By default, configurations imported from the same repository, fetch the commit you’re currently building.
 This is intended to help while you are  creating and testing the shared configurations.
+You can override this value by specifying a valid Git reference.

 ## Builds trigged by the application